New Student Sessions

 Fee to change or cancel session after deadline/not show to scheduled session: $50

-If paying for orientation is the only reason preventing you from attending orientation, please contact our office for payment plans.
+If paying for a New Student Session is the only reason preventing you from attending, please contact our office for payment plans.

-- Check the fee waiver box when you sign up for a New Student Orientation session.
+- Check the fee waiver box when you sign up for a New Student Session.